GoTTABEFR3SH/Schedule-1-Vehicle-Mod/README.md

 # Schedule 1 Vehicle Mod

 > ⚠️ **Work in Progress** — This mod is being developed purely for fun.
 Use it at your own risk.
-Expect bugs, breaking changes, and general chaos.
+Expect bugs, breaking changes, or maybe even game crashes.

 A MelonLoader mod for Schedule 1 that displays detailed vehicle statistics for the car the player is currently in.